Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My most memorable Mother's Day was in 1994.
 Our family had left for Japan as missionaries in early March of that year, and in April we received a phone call that my mom was in the hospital.
 She had just been diagnosed with advanced cancer, and it wasn't known whether she would live even a few weeks.
 I returned to North Carolina; my sister (who was in South Africa with her family as missionaries) returned to North Carolina; my brother drove in, and my oldest sister lived there.
 We spent a couple of weeks there with my mom.
 Thankfully, radiation treatment gave her several good months before her Homegoing the following February.

 The thing I enjoy the most for Mother's Day, is to have a whole day without housework!
 My husband and kids take care of everything for that day and I get breakfast in bed.
+Depending on the weather, we also do a family day out (park, walk on boardwalk, mall) Cost? $0!
+Priceless!

 My favorite Mother's Day is when I am queen for a day!
 I like the kids to make breakfast for me, my husband to make lunch, the kids set the table, and then we all sit down to eat and watch a movie or play games together afterwards.
+Then they all get to clean up while I enjoy not having to do it!
+My most precious gift is time with my family, and them spoiling me a little.
+It is priceless!

 Mothers Day is one of my least favorite holidays.
 WHY?
 Because kids go out and spend money they don't really have to spare when a simple hug and a 2/$1 card means so much more.
 One of the sweetest cards I ever got was from my oldest son saying it takes someone special to be a single Mom.
 I could tell by the reading inside that he hadn't just grabbed up something to bring me.
 It's the little things that make a mom feel special on Mothers Day and TIME spent with her is what she REALLY wants.
 Sharon, KY